stargate/stargate/helm/README.md

 ```

 Note:
-  - The helm values file (values.yaml) is updated with default values if cassandra is installed as - helm install my-release bitnami/cassandra
+  - The helm values file (values.yaml) is updated with default values if cassandra is installed as - helm install my-release bitnami/cassandra \
-  - Memory and CPU units provided in the values.yaml file is based on testing done on local environment with 6GB RAM and 4 CPU allocated to k8s environment.

 | Helm value                                    | Description                                                                        | Default                                 |
 |--------------------------------------------|------------------------------------------------------------------------------------|--------------------------------------------|